MiDataInt/mdi-desktop-app/docs/overview.md

 where you will run the [MDI apps framework](/mdi-apps-framework) and to install and run the web server, all from your Windows or Mac computer.

-There are other ways to run the apps framework, but the MDI Desktop App is recommended as the simplest way to bring all MDI tools to your computer.
+There are other ways to run the apps framework, but the MDI Desktop is recommended as the simplest way to bring all MDI tools to your computer.

-### Basic steps for using the desktop app
+### Basic steps for using the MDI Desktop

 - **[Install](installation)** the desktop app
 - Select an **[MDI Server Mode](server-modes)**